Arab Open University: History

 Talal bin Abdulaziz Al Saud founded the university in December 2000.
 Kuwait was chosen to be the headquarters for the university.
 At that same time, 6 branches were established in Kuwait, Bahrain, Egypt, Jordan, Lebanon and Saudi Arabia.

 Teaching commenced in early October 2002 in Kuwait, Jordan and Lebanon while Bahrain, Saudi Arabia and Egypt started in the fall semester of 2002-2003.

 Subsequent branches were established afterwards.
 A branch was opened in Oman in September 2007, in Sudan in September 2013, and in Palestine in 2017.
 The university also intends to open branches in Yemen, Syria and Mauritania.

 Academics

 Academic programs

-AOU degree offerings include, Bachelor of Arts, Bachelor of Business Administration, Master of Business Administration, Bachelor of Science, Master of Science, Bachelor of Arts, Master of Arts, Master of Education and Bachelor of Laws.

-The university's academic programs are focused on business, computer sciences, arts, educations and laws.
+AOU offers undergraduate and postgraduate programs in fields including business administration, information technology and computing, English language and literature, graphic and multimedia design, media, education and law.
+The university follows an open-learning model intended to widen access to higher education for learners across the Arab world.
+Through its partnership with the Open University in the United Kingdom, AOU collaborates on higher-education programs taught in English.